 Sudden Cardiac Arrest occurs when a heart’s electrical system malfunctions.
 Sometimes confused with a heart attack, cardiac arrest is caused by an abnormal heart rhythm.
-There are many different factors that can cause a change in a person’s heart rhythm and it isn’t always an underlying, diseased heart or from aging.
+Many different factors can cause a change in a person’s heart rhythm, and it isn’t always an underlying, diseased heart or aging.

 Examples of Tachycardia are:

 - Atrial Fibrillation- chaotic, fast heart rhythm.
 Risk increases with age.

 - Atrial flutter- a fast heart rate, but not as chaotic as atrial fibrillation

 - Supraventricular tachycardia- originates above the ventricles and last minutes to hours.

 - Premature ventricular contractions- abnormal or extra heartbeats that originate in the ventricles.
 This is a common abnormality called Premature Ventricular Complex.

 - Ventricular fibrillation- a chaotic and fast heart rhythm where the ventricles quiver rather than pump.
 This requires immediate medical attention, including CPR and an automated external defibrillator, or AED, to shock the heart back into a normal rhythm.